ArthurCoron3825/Deep-learning-forecast-Brazil/README.md

 ## Models

-Folder that contains the different deep learning models and mathematical methods
+Folder that contains the different deep learning models and mathematical methods used throughout the intership.

+### 1. Binary classification